Dorr Bothwell (1902-2000)

 During WWII Bothwell’s flatmate was artist Tammis Keefe.
 Some of their adventures are chronicled in an illustrated journal Bothwell kept in 1942, now in the Archives of American Art.

 In 1961, over a year after Bill Zacha’s initial invitation, Dorr Bothwell came to Mendocino.
 Zacha and Bothwell had never met before she came to teach at the Mendocino Art Center, but their connection was immediate and profound.
-In Dorr Bothwell Bill Zacha found his mentor and each found in the other a life-long friend.
+In Dorr Bothwell Bill Zacha found a mentor, and each found in the other a life-long friend.

 In addition to her art, Dorr Bothwell’s Mendocino legacy includes half a century as a gifted teacher of painting, serigraphy, collage, color theory and design, including the theory of notan.

 First published in 1968, Notan, the Light-Dark Principle of Design was written by Dorr Bothwell and Marlys Mayfield.
-The Dover Books edition is available from Gallery Bookshop in Mendocino.
+The Dover Books edition of Notan is available from Gallery Bookshop in Mendocino.

 Bothwell’s teaching credits include the California School of Fine Arts (1944-1948), the San Francisco Art Institute, the Parsons School of Design in New York, the Inner London Educational Authority and the Ansel Adams Yosemite Workshops where she taught Composition and Design for Photographers.
 In four decades teaching at the Mendocino Art Center, with insight and unstinting generosity, Dorr Bothwell mentored generations of younger artists.

 Note: This is barebones Bothwell.
 If you stop here, you will be the poorer for it.
-Dorr Bothwell has shared more stories of art, adventure, and philosophy, better told, in her oral history Dorr Bothwell: Straws in the Wind: An Artist’s Life as told to Bruce Levene.
+Dorr Bothwell has shared more – and better told – stories of art, adventure, and philosophy, in her oral history Dorr Bothwell: Straws in the Wind: An Artist’s Life as told to Bruce Levene.
 Don’t miss it.

 – Carol Goodwin Blick (2017)